 After a lot of fall travel, it was nice to spend most of December relaxing before the holiday craziness.
 We did manage to sneak in a weekend trip to Kansas City to check out Worlds of Fun’s inaugural WinterFest though.
 As someone who’s not always the most enthusiastic amusement park visitor, I was surprised by how much I enjoyed WinterFest.
 This festive event was the perfect way to end a busy year of travel!

+I would love to hear from you!
 What did your travel year in review look like?